 Mechanical over electronic gears

 Electronic groupsets reign supreme in the professional peloton, but we regularly see more mechanical groupsets popping up at Paris-Roubaix.
-Fabian Cancellara personally preferred mechanical all the time, and last year Peter Sagan followed suit and opted for mechanical.
+Fabian Cancellara personally preferred mechanical all the time, and Peter Sagan has followed suit and opted for mechanical last year, and at Flanders last weekend.
 When we asked his team mechanic we were told that it’s simply a personal preference, but we can’t think of any reason why an electronic groupset could be a hindrance on the pavé.

 This small bits of metal first started showing up on bikes at Paris-Roubaix a few years ago, and they’re commonly left on bikes during the rest of the season.
-Their task is simply to try and prevent the chain dropping off the chainring and getting jammed in between the crankset and frame, but as we saw with Tom Boonen at Flanders last weekend, they’re not always that effective.
+Their task is simply to try and prevent the chain dropping off the chainring and getting jammed in between the crankset and frame, but as we saw with Tom Boonen at Flanders a couple of years ago, they’re not always that effective.
 Still, probably better to have one than not have one.

 Extra brake levers